ARTHUR YAP (1943–2006) (1)

 from The God of Small Things (1997)

-. . it was a skyblue day
+. . . it

-in December sixty-nine (the nineteen silent).
-It was the kind of time in the
+nineteen silent).
+It was the kind of time in the life of a family when

-life of a family when something happens to nudge its hidden morality from its
+something happens to nudge its hidden morality from its resting place and

-clear view.
-For everyone to see.
-A skyblue
+everyone to see.
+A

-Plymouth, with the sun in its tailfins, sped past young rice-fields and old
+skyblue Plymouth, with the sun in its tailfins,

-rubber trees, on its way to Cochin.
-Further east, in a small country with
+Further east, in a small country with similar landscape (jungles, rivers,

-were being dropped to cover all of it in six inches of steel.
-Here,
+rice-fields, communists), enough bombs were being dropped to cover all of it

 however, it was peacetime and the family in the Plymouth travelled without

-fear or foreboding.
-The Plymouth used to belong to Pappachi, Rahel and Estha’s grandfather.
-Now that he was dead, it belonged to
+Plymouth used to belong to Pappachi, Rahel and Estha’s grandfather.

-Mammachi, their grandmother, and Rahel and Estha were on their
+grandmother, and Rahel and Estha

-stay at Hotel Sea Queen with the oldfood smell.
+that they were all going to stay at Hotel Sea Queen with the oldfood smell.
+Bookings had been made.
+Early next morning

-pick up Chacko’s ex-wife – their English aunt,
+they would go to Cochin Airport to pick up Chacko’s ex-wife – their English

-who were coming from London to spend Christmas at Ayemenem.
+Mol, who were coming from London to spend Christmas at Ayemenem.

 Earlier that year, Margaret Kochamma’s second